TLeonardUK/MicroBuild/README.md

 + __Cross platform__ - Should be able to generate projects on any support platform for any other platform.

 ## Documentation
-Extension documentation is available on our wiki page <a href="https://github.com/TLeonardUK/MicroBuild/wiki">Here</a>.
+Extensive documentation is available on our wiki page <a href="https://github.com/TLeonardUK/MicroBuild/wiki">Here</a>.

 ## License
 MicroBuild is free software and is distributed under GPL (version 3).
 If you need distribution under another license, shoot me a message.